layoutBox/PinLayout/README.md

 * **`width(_ width: CGFloat)`**
 **`width(percent: Percent)`**
 The value specifies the view's width in pixels or in percentage of its superview.
-Value must be non-negative.
+The value must be non-negative.
 * **`width(of view: UIView)`**
 Set the view’s width to match the referenced view’s width.
 * **`height(_ height: CGFloat)`**
 **`height(percent: Percent)`**
 The value specifies the view's height in pixels or in percentage of its superview.
-Value must be non-negative.
+The value must be non-negative.
 * **`height(of view: UIView)`**
 Set the view’s height to match the referenced view’s height
 * **`size(_ size: CGSize)`**